abhishekkumar1437/MyPortfolio/README.md

 # MyPortfolio
-* This is my personal portfolio website
+* This is my personal Django based portfolio website
-* Here[https://abhishek1437-portfolio.herokuapp.com/] you can check this out
+* Here  https://abhishek1437-portfolio.herokuapp.com/  you can check this.

+## Tools used
+- Python
+- Django
+- MySQL
+- CSS
+- HTML
+- VSCode